 Students enrolled in VUMC programs are covered by the Vanderbilt University Medical Center liability insurance policy.
-In some cases this cost is included in the cost of tuition; in others the cost is paid by students as a fee.
-This coverage is limited only to the care participated in by students at the direction of the Program Director or designee, whether at VUMC or an official clinical education affiliate.
+The cost is paid by students as a fee.
+This coverage is limited only to the care participated in by students at the direction of the Program Director or designee, whether at VUMC or an official clinical education affiliate